-We use an improved version of the state-of-the-art IP prediction model presented in prior work \cite{lighting}.
+\mypar{Pathway Prediction} We use an improved version of the state-of-the-art IP prediction model~\cite{lighting}.
+We use the community assignments described above to map each user-level information pathway to the community level.
 The community-level pathways of time periods other than the 15-day selected duration are separated into distinct time windows for training and evaluation, and a graph neural network model is trained to perform link prediction.
-The evaluation result shows the IP prediction model yields 86.83\% AUC for the link prediction task.
-We then apply the trained model to the unseen IP graphs to conduct autoregressive prediction to predict the full information propagation traces.
+The evaluation results show that the IP prediction model yields 86.83\% AUC for the link prediction task.
+We apply the trained model to the unseen IP graphs to conduct autoregressive prediction of the full information propagation traces.